 Amalfi

-The namesake of the Amalfi Coast, the town of Amalfi is a wonderful contender for a perfect day trip from Positano.
+The namesake of the Amalfi Coast, the town of Amalfi is a wonderful contender for a perfect day out from Positano.
 A UNESCO World Heritage Site in itself, Amalfi is rich in history, dramatic coastal views of the Mediterranean, and adorably colourful homes.

 Reaching Amalfi is quite straightforward from Positano and you have the option to either take the ferry from port to port, or take a local SITA bus.